Es ist das Heil uns kommen her, BWV 9: 1

 The opening chorus, "Es ist das Heil uns kommen her" (It is our salvation come here to us), is a chorale fantasia, the vocal part embedded in a concerto of the instruments.
 The cantus firmus of the chorale melody is in the soprano in unadorned long notes, while the lower voices engage in imitation.
 The scoring with the obbligato instruments flute and oboe d'amore in contrast to the strings is unusual; sometimes the first violin also takes part in the concerto.

 2

-"Gott gab uns ein Gesetz" (God gave us the Law), is the first of three recitatives which are sung by the bass as the vox Christi (voice of Christ), almost like one sermon, which is only deepened by the two arias in between.
+"Gott gab uns ein Gesetz" (God gave us the Law), is the first of three recitatives which are sung by the bass, almost like one sermon, which is only deepened by the two arias in between.
 The recitatives are secco with the exception of the final line of movement 4, "... und fest um Jesu Arme schlingt" (... embrace the arms of Jesus), which is rendered arioso, in "an enlightening major key, a tender vocal phrase and the late semi-quaver continuo line".